I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucxendpoint/nc-ucxendpoint-evt-ucx-endpoint-ok-to-cancel-transfers.md

 <p>This callback function does not return a value.</p>

 ## -remarks
-<p>The UCX client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt188039">UcxEndpointCreate</a>
+<p>The UCX client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="buses._ucxendpointcreate">UcxEndpointCreate</a>
  method.</p>

-<p>Before completing the URB associated with the transfer, the client driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/mt188042">UcxEndpointNeedToCancelTransfers</a>
-and then waits for UCX to call this function.
-Then the client driver can complete the URB with <b>STATUS_CANCELLED</b>.</p>

-<p>The UCX client driver registers this callback function with the USB host controller extension (UCX) by calling the <a href="https://msdn.microsoft.com/library/windows/hardware/mt188039">UcxEndpointCreate</a>
- method.</p>

-<p>Before completing the URB associated with the transfer, the client driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/mt188042">UcxEndpointNeedToCancelTransfers</a>
+<p>Before completing the URB associated with the transfer, the client driver calls <a href="buses._ucxendpointneedtocanceltransfers">UcxEndpointNeedToCancelTransfers</a>
 and then waits for UCX to call this function.
 Then the client driver can complete the URB with <b>STATUS_CANCELLED</b>.</p>

 ## -requirements